perez987/Microsoft-Access-in-Java-with-UCanAccess/README.md

 java -cp.:./lib/ucanaccess-5.0.1.jar:./lib/commons-lang3-3.8.1.jar:./lib/commons-logging-1.2.jar:./lib/hsqldb-2.5 .0.jar:./lib/jackcess-3.0.1.jar AccessEnJava
 ```

-In this case, instead of double-clicking, you have to run the .sh file directly in Terminal preceded by **./**.
+Instead of double-clicking, you have to run the .sh file directly in Terminal preceded by **./**.

 ### Required packages

-It is necessary to import packages for the connection with MS Access in addition to the Scanner class that allows receiving from the keyboard (to stop the flow of the program until the user presses a key).
+It is necessary to import packages for the connection with MS Access in addition to the Scanner class that allows receiving from keyboard (to stop the flow of the program until the user presses a key).

 ```java
 // packages for the connection with MS Access and SQL commands